Russian Hacking Group Evil Corp. Charged By Federal Prosecutors In Alleged Bank Fraud

 He continued: "Our goal is to shut down Evil Corp, deter the distribution of Dridex, target the 'money mule 'network used to transfer stolen funds, and ultimately to protect our citizens from the group's criminal activities."

-Yakubets is alleged to have committed separate cyber crimes on behalf of the Russian government, working for Russia's Federal Security Service (FSB), officials say.
+Yakubets is alleged to have committed separate cyber crimes on behalf of the Russian government, working for Russia's Federal Security Service (FSB), the country's domestic intelligence agency.
 Last April, he was in the process of getting a license to work with classified information on behalf of the Russian government, according to authorities.

 "Evil Corp and their Dridex software serves as yet another example of the Russian government enlisting the assistance of cyber criminals to carry out malign activities," a senior Treasury official said.

-In all, the group used malicious software in attempting to steal some $220 million, having successfully illegally transferred about $70 million from individual bank accounts using malware known as Zeus.
+In all, the group used malicious software in attempting to steal some $220 million, having successfully illegally transferred about $70 million from individual bank accounts using malware known as "Zeus" and "Bugat."

 Yakubets and Turashev captured banking credentials using an online tool known as botnet, which takes over a computer's operating system.
-From there, authorities say they would transfer money from a victim's bank into a "money mule" account, or someone who receives stolen funds and then moves it into an overseas account.
+From there, authorities say they would transfer money from a victim's bank into a "money mule" account, or someone who receives stolen funds and then moves them into an overseas account.

 The duo victimized banks, a school district, a petroleum business and other firms in the Pittsburgh area, pilfering millions of dollars, according to the charging documents.